ArteryTek/AT32F413_Firmware_Library/project/at_start_f413/examples/flash/run_in_spim/readme.txt

   in spim will toggle the three leds.

-  executing this project£¬step should be follow. step : add the homologous algorithm file of spim in the flash download interface. the pins connection as follow:
+  executing this project£¬step should be follow. step : add the homologous algorithm file of spim in the flash download interface. this demo select spim algorithm file is type2 remap_1 16mb ext.flash the pins connection as follow:
   - spim sck ---> pb1
   - spim cs  ---> pa8